AiJared/DSA_in_python/README.md

 4. Circle back to algorithms and implement a <b>sorting algorithm</b>.

 ## Arrays
 It is a common data structure built into nearly every programming langauage.
 Arrays can be used to represent a collection of values.
-They can also be used building blocks to create even more custom data types and structures.
+They can also be used as building blocks to create even more custom data types and structures.
 In fact in most programming languages a text is repsented by a string type which is just a buch of characters stored in a particular order under an array.

 Before we go any further into array, let's first understand what exactly a data structure is.